 The integration of coursework with field experience is a William James College institutional hallmark.
-Consistent with this focus, field placements are an essential aspect of the Clinical Mental Health Counseling (CMHC) MA curriculum for its entire, two-year (full-time) length.
-Throughout the program, great care is exercised to match students with field experiences that will enrich and enhance their classroom learning, and promote their professional and personal development.
+Consistent with this focus, field placements are an essential aspect of the Clinical Mental Health Counseling (CMHC) MA curriculum.
+Throughout the program, great care is exercised to match students with field experiences that will enrich and enhance their classroom learning and promote their professional and personal development.

 Requirements for Practicum and Internship

 Consistent with the institutional philosophy of integrating classroom work with supervised field experience, CMHC master's students are required to complete two fieldwork experiences during their academic training.

 Field placements run for the duration of the academic year and typically consist of two consecutive semesters (a minimum of 30 weeks) spent at the same site.
 The first-year field experience is called "practicum," and requires a time commitment of 12 to 16 hours per week.
 The second-year placement is called "internship" and requires a time commitment of 20 to 24 hours per week.
 It should be noted that the above weekly hour ranges represent the minimum.
 Some sites may request or require more hours per week and/or more total weeks (for example, some sites may require students to commit to as many as 40 weeks).